javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 clearTimeout(timerId);
 ```

-In the code below we schedule the function and then cancel it (changed our mind).
+In the code below, we schedule the function and then cancel it (changed our mind).
 As a result, nothing happens:

 ```js run no-beautify
 let timerId = setTimeout(() => alert("never happens"), 1000);